Pet Insurance Blog

 Other Types of Insurance Coverage For Pets

-There are other types of insurance products that cover other types of pet expenses.
+There are other types of insurance products that cover other types of pet expenses, such as pet liability and pet life insurance.
 Here are a few to keep in mind:

 • Pet Health Insurance - covers the cost to treat your pet's illnesses and/or injuries.